Florida Dice Game Turns Fatal, Deadly Force Deemed 'Lawful & Justified'

 HILLSBOROUGH COUNTY, Fla.
 (CW44 News At 10) – The office of State Attorney Andrew Warren announced Tuesday that the use of deadly force against 21-year-old Zaike Barker following a dice game disagreement was lawful and justified.

-The statement from the Office of the 13th Judicial Circuit of Florida states:READ MORE: Breaking: Bucs Sign WR Antonio Brown To a 1 Year $3.1M Contract
+The statement from the Office of the 13th Judicial Circuit of Florida reads:READ MORE: Breaking: Bucs Sign WR Antonio Brown To a 1 Year $3.1M Contract

 Following an extensive review, our office has concluded that a 25-year-old male victim acted in lawful self-defense and was justified in his use of deadly force against 21-year-old Zaike Barker on January 4, 2021.
 Our review determined that Zaike Barker became angry while playing dice with a group of men in front of a commercial plaza in Palm River on the evening of January 4, 2021.
 Barker pulled out a firearm, verbally threatened the other men, and shot indiscriminately into the group of men.
 Barker shot and seriously wounded four of the men.
 In defense of himself and others, one of the victims (“Victim 1”) returned fire, fatally wounding Zaike Barker.
 In reaching this conclusion, our office conducted an exhaustive review of all available evidence and applicable legal standards.
 These steps included but were not limited to: